CNES/S1Tiling/docs/use.rst

   * - 76
     - :ref:`Geoid file <paths.geoid_file>` is missing or the specified path is incorrect.
 See the log produced.
+  * - 77
+    - Some processing cannot be done because external applications cannot be executed.
+Likelly OTB and/or NORMLIM related applications aren't correctly installed.
+      See the log produced.

   * - any other
     - Unknown error.
 It could be related to `Bash